Backup and restore plan to protect against ransomware

 Educate users on how to recover their files by themselves to reduce delays and cost of recovery.
 For example, if a user’s OneDrive files were infected by malware, they can restore their entire OneDrive to a previous time.

-Consider a defense strategy, such as Microsoft 365 Defender, before allowing users to restore their own files.
+Consider a defense strategy, such as Microsoft Defender XDR, before allowing users to restore their own files.

 |User data in the Microsoft cloud can be protected by built-in security and data management features.